mikedelong/kaggle-zestimate/capstone_report.md

 ### Benchmark

 Our benchmark model is very simple; we just take the arithmetic mean of the log error for the training data and use it for the log error of the test data.
-This gets a score of 0.0645752, which puts us above the mean on the current leaderboard.
+This gets a score of 0.0651282, which puts us above the mean on the current leader board.

 It is not entirely surprising that we would do well with a constant model given that we are modeling the log error of the Zestimate, which we would expect to be close to zero most of the time, or how tightly the log error clusters for the test data.